FireSquid6/sysdef/docs/src/content/docs/documentation/installation.md

 The hackable computer configuration system

 Options:
   -h, --help                          display help for command

 Commands:
-  sync [options]             Sync all packages, modules, and files providers                  Subcommand to list all of the installed providers list-installed [provider]  list the installed packages from an optional provider hello
+  sync [options]                      Sync all packages, modules, and files update-lockfile                     Update the lockfile to the current system state update [provider] [packages...]
+Update managed packages to their newest versions providers                           Subcommand to list all of the installed providers list-installed [provider]           list the installed packages from an optional provider track                               Manage which installed packages sysdef warns about as untracked hello

 ```